 For push notifications in particular, first obtain the client-side library in the Windows Azure Mobile Services SDK for Windows 8.
 Then refer to Get started with push notifications in Mobile Services (note that there’s a JavaScript version of the topic too), which describes how AMS helps you fulfill all the wiring requirements we saw earlier:

-App Registration with the Windows Store: Once you obtain the client secret and SID for your app from the Windows Store, save those values in the mobile service configuration.
+App registration with the Windows Store: Once you obtain the client secret and SID for your app from the Windows Store, save those values in the mobile service configuration.
 See the “Register your app for the Windows Store” section in the Get started topic just mentioned.

-Obtaining and Refreshing Channel URIs: requesting and managing channel URIs in the app is purely a client-side concern, and is the same as before.
+Obtaining and refreshing channel URIs: requesting and managing channel URIs in the app is purely a client-side concern, and is the same as before.

-Sending Channel URIs to the Service: this step becomes far easier with AMS.
+Sending channel URIs to the service: this step becomes far easier with AMS.
 First you create a database table in the mobile service (through the Windows Azure portal).
 Then the app can simply insert records into that table with channel URIs and any other key information you need to attach.
 The AMS client library takes care of the HTTP request behind the scenes, and even updates the client-side record with any changes made on the server.
 Furthermore, AMS can automatically handle authentication through the user’s Microsoft Account or through three other OAuth providers—Facebook, Twitter, or Google—if you’ve registered your app with one of them.
 See Get started with authentication in Mobile Services.

-Sending the Notification: within the mobile service, you can attach scripts (written in the variant of JavaScript known as Node.js) to database operations, and also created scheduled jobs in JavaScript.
+Sending the notification: within the mobile service, you can attach scripts (written in the variant of JavaScript known as Node.js) to database operations, and also created scheduled jobs in JavaScript.
 In these scripts, a simple call to the push.wns object with a channel URI and a payload generates the necessary HTTP request to the channel.
 It’s also a simple matter to capture push failures and record the response with console.log.
 Those logs are easily reviewed on the Windows Azure portal.

 For extensive details, see these two sample tutorials: Tile, Toast, and Badge Push Notifications using Windows Azure Mobile Services and Raw Notifications using Windows Azure Mobile Services.
 Here, instead of repeating all those instructions, let’s review a few of the highlights.